Best 4-Week Plyometric Training Program with PDF

 Duration of One Session20-40 minutes

-Additional information about the program – according to an article published on the National Institute of Health website:4 Davies, George et al. “CURRENT CONCEPTS OF PLYOMETRIC EXERCISE.”
-International journal of sports physical therapy vol. 10,6 (2015): 760-86.
+Additional information about the program is provided in an article published on the National Institute of Health website:4 Davies, George et al. “CURRENT CONCEPTS OF PLYOMETRIC EXERCISE.”
+International Journal of Sports Physical Therapy vol. 10,6 (2015): 760-86.

 How long should a plyometrics workout be? – A plyometric session should be around 15-45 minutes, depending on individual fitness level and goal.